nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## Old RPC client APIs

-A huge set of RPC client APIs was deprecated in versions 0.99.2 and 0.99.3 (August-September 2022), including very frequently used ones like SignAndPushInvocationTx, AddNetworkFee, TransferNEP17.
-A new set of invoker/actor/unwrap/nep17/etc packages was introduced decoupling these functions from RPC client and simplifying typical backend code.
-Please refer to rpcclient package documentation for specific replacements for each of these APIs and convert your code to using them.

-While a lot of the code is already converted to new APIs, old ones still can be used in some code not known to us.
-Therefore we will remove old APIs not earlier than May 2023, with 0.103.0 release.

 ## WSClient Notifications channel and SubscribeFor* APIs

 Version 0.99.5 of NeoGo introduces a new set of subscription APIs that gives